Golf Club San Diego

 II.
 Membership

-B. Men and women of all playing levels are welcome to join NOMADS.
+B. Men and women of all playing levels are welcome to join NOMADS, as long as they are competent enough to maintain a reasonable pace of play.

-C. New members can either be sponsored by a regular member in good standing, or can apply for membership without sponsorship (i.e., completing and submitting an online membership application on the Club web site (http://nomadsgolfclub.com).
+C. New members can either be sponsored by a regular member, or can apply for membership without sponsorship (i.e., completing and submitting an online membership application on the Club web site (http://nomadsgolfclub.com).

 III.
 Membership Classifications and Fees